N.C. Senate passes broad police reform bill; Gov. Roy Cooper will now consider the legislation

 Supporters praised the measure for including needed improvements during a time of national focus on racial inequity and police shootings of Black people.
 Those incidents include the May 2020 killing of George Floyd in Minneapolis police custody and the fatal shooting in April of Andrew Brown Jr. in Elizabeth City by Pasquotank County sheriff's deputies.

-The bill also addresses a situation stemming from Brown's death by altering the process by which the family members can view privately the police body camera footage of a death or serious injury to a relative.
-Brown's family was displeased with the pace in which they were able to see large segments of video about his death.
+The bill also addresses a situation stemming from Brown's death by altering the process by which the family members can view privately the police body-camera footage of a death or serious injury of a relative.
+Brown's family was unhappy with the pace in which they were able to see large segments of video about his death.

 State Sen. Joyce Krawiec, R-Forsyth, voted for the bill.